ckb-ecofund/offckb/docs/develop.md

 Assuming you are trying to add a new template named `my-awesome-template` into `offckb`:

-1. add your typescript project inside the `templates` folder: `templates/my-awesome-template`
+1. add your typescript project to the docs site's example folder: `https://github.com/nervosnetwork/docs.nervos.org/tree/develop-v2/examples/my-awesome-template`
-2. copy `templates/ckb.ts` and `templates/config.json` into your project
+2. copy `templates/ckb.ts` and `templates/config.json` from `offckb` github repo into your project
-   - `cp templates/ckb.ts templates/my-awesome-template`
+   - `cp offckb/templates/ckb.ts docs.nervos.org/examples/my-awesome-template`
-   - `cp templates/config.json templates/my-awesome-template`
+   - `cp offckb/templates/config.json docs.nervos.org/examples/my-awesome-template`
-3. finish your `my-awesome-template` with `ckb.ts` and `config.json`
+3. finish your `my-awesome-template` with `ckb.ts`
 4. done

+##### Template Pattern

+All Dapp templates must meet the requirements:

+- Dapp must be able to run on the CKB Testnet by default
+- Dapp must be able to be initialized with `offckb` to run on devnet
+  - place a `ckb.ts` file in your root folder to manage CKB chain config like RPC URLs.
+  - use `ckb.ts` to export the `lumosConfig`

 ### Update built-in scripts